kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/k8s_basic.md

 ## Pod, Node, Deployment and Service

-- A pod can contain one or more containers.
+- pod: can contain one or more containers.
-- A node is a vm or a physical machine.
+- node: is a vm or a physical machine.
+A node can run multiple pods but normally just one.
-- A node can run multiple pods but normally just one
+- deployment: checks on the health of your Pod and restarts the Pod's Container if it terminates.
-- A Kubernetes Deployment checks on the health of your Pod and restarts the Pod's Container if it terminates.
+- Service: Logical group of pods.

-- Service, by default, the Pod is only accessible by its internal IP address within the Kubernetes cluster.
+  By default, the Pod is only accessible by its internal IP address within the Kubernetes cluster.
 To make the hello-node Container accessible from outside the Kubernetes virtual network, you have to expose the Pod as a Kubernetes Service.

 **A helloword image deployment**